cern-eos/eos/doc/releases/citrine-release.rst

   instead of "Permission denied"
 * [EOS-3519] - Add the possibility to do attr ls with the fid/pid
 * [EOS-3520] - add pid to the json output of file info
-* [EOS-2020] - Use Table Formatter for geosched show tree and snaphot commands output
+* [EOS-2020] - Use Table Formatter for geosched show tree and snapshot commands output
 * [EOS-3513] - Provide an exception when eos dumpmd <fsid> --path is not really empty
 * [EOS-3527] - FSCK dection tool: Classify size errors for not orphan files
 * [EOS-3531] - FSCK detection: Ignore size 0 files in the namespace in replica error detection